-At Nub’s Nob in Harbor Springs, they also cater to cross-country enthusiasts with rentals available, a 1km loop that’s lit for night skiing, and an assortment of terrain for classic skiers or skaters.
+At Nub’s Nob in Harbor Springs, they also cater to cross-country enthusiasts with rentals available, a 1km loop that’s lit for night skiing, and an assortment of terrain for classic skiers.
 The scenery here, like many places in this region, is breathtaking and serene with varied topography.
-An added bonus is the 18-feet-wide trails.
-Check with the Outfitter of Harbor Springs about their Wednesday Nordic night at Nub’s Nob.
+An added bonus is the 18-foot-wide trails.

 Short and sweet is a good way to sum up The Hill Nature Preserve in Boyne City.
 This is not an all-day tour by any means, but the two miles of trails which are groomed by volunteers are a fantastic way to work up a sweat before a hearty breakfast.
 As the name implies, you’ll be heading in an upward direction where you’ll find a couple of nice views of Lake Charlevoix.
 Oh, and breakfast?
 Head to nearby Sunnyside for a hearty stack of buttermilk pancakes or eggs benedict that is worth every gram of cholesterol.

 In Petoskey, the Allan and Virginia McCune Nature Preserve is heavily used by cross-country skiers, snowshoers, and hikers.
 We’ve found that those who hike and snowshoe are good about steering clear where the trail has been tracked by previous skiers.
 Quite a bit of the three-mile trail is flat but there are a couple of good hills for you to conquer and the views along the Minnehaha Creek are gorgeous.